Culpeo: Diet

 The culpeo is an opportunistic predator that will take any variety of prey.
 It mainly feeds on rodents (including common degus) and lagomorphs (especially the introduced European rabbit and European hare); however, it occasionally feeds on domestic livestock and young guanacos.
 They will also feed on insects, birds, lizards, fruit, and carrion of llamas and vicuñas.
 Culpeos are considered beneficial because they are significant predators of the rabbits introduced in 1915; such introduced rabbit populations are believed to have allowed culpeos to spread from the Andean foothills across the Patagonian plain.
 They sometimes take young lambs up to 1 week old.
 In limited studies, the larger culpeo appears to dominate potential competitors, including South American gray foxes, Geoffroy's cats, pampas cats, grisons and various raptorial birds.
+In the southeastern Argentine Patagonia region, culpeos generally tend to consume more of the introduced European hare than the South American gray fox does year-round, while the gray fox tends to consume more rodents.
+However, during colder seasons, the culpeo's diet overlaps more with the gray fox due to a lack of variety in prey, thus causing prey partitioning as the culpeos use their size advantage to exclude the gray fox from areas with higher concentrations of prey.
 Its range also overlaps that of the much larger puma, but the size difference ensures that the two species have limited competition.
 They are known to eat the carcasses of vicuñas.
-Culpeos have also been observed preying upon introduced beavers.
+Culpeos have also been observed preying upon introduced beavers in Tierra del Fuego.